-UNITS WITH HYDRONIC COILS: (STEAM OR HOT WATER):
+UNITS WITH HYDRONIC COILS: (STEAM OR HOT WATER)

-The coil is located above the chassis in its own enclosure.
-See FIG. 1.
 This instruction is for installations where a new chassis is being used with an existing hydronic heat coil.
-If a new coil is being installed refer to separate coil installation instructions. !CAUTION!
+If a new coil is being installed refer to separate coil installation instructions.

+!CAUTION!
 CONFIRM THAT THE WALL SLEEVE AND CHASSIS SEALS DO NOT ALLOW AIR INFILTRATION.
 AIR LEAKAGE IN COLD CLIMATES CAN RESULT IN COIL FREEZE-UP AND BURST RESULTING IN PROPERTY DAMAGE!